Configuration

 # curl -k -X POST "https://localhost:55000/security/policies?pretty=true" -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d "{\"name\":\"customer_x_agents\",\"policy\":{\"actions\":[\"agent:read\"],\"resources\":[\"agent:id:001\",\"agent:id:002\",\"agent:id:003\",\"agent:id:004\"],\"effect\":\"allow\"}}"

-The Wazuh API response will be something similar to this.
-The highlighted ID should be used later on to assign the policy to the role:
+The Wazuh server API response will be something similar to this.
+Note the highlighted policy ID as this will be used later on to assign the policy to the role:

 {